Homework Assignment No. 4 — Manual Mode, Fill The Frame

 The fourth homework assignment I give students in my digital photography class at the Delaware Art Museum is to explore shooting in Manual Mode and to Fill The Frame.

 Many, perhaps most, professional photographers shoot in Manual Mode.
-While the image-deciphering abilities of digital cameras get better all the time, the camera can seldom guess what you want.
+While cameras get better all the time being able to give a good exposure, the camera can seldom guess what you want.
 If you want to control the exposure, shoot in Manual Mode.

 In three other posts, I discuss shooting in Program, Shutter-Priority, and Aperture-Priority Modes.
-Those are good, but it still leaves it to the camera to decide at least one variable and to decide how light and dark the image will be.
+Those are good, but they still let the camera decide at least one of the three exposure variables and lets the camera decide how light and dark the image will be.

 Usually, shooting in Manual Mode means you will use the camera’s built-in light meter.
 That meter can be set to meter the light coming from a point, from the entire scene, or from several key points.
 You can get the light meter just right by changing the camera’s sensitivity to light (ISO), the shutter speed, and the aperture.
 If you can get the meter to zero, that is a good starting point.
 But maybe you want it darker or lighter.